itsayushmathur/spring-boot-notes/README.md

 ### ❓ Does Spring Boot run faster than regular Spring?

 > **No**.
 It uses the same Spring Framework under the hood.
-The benefit lies in ease of setup and auto-configuration.
+The benefit lies in ease of setup and autoconfiguration.

 ### ✅ What does Spring Boot do?